dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

 .. role:: greytag

-Here is the model zoo for video action recognition task.
-We first show a visualization in the graph below, describing the inference throughputs vs. validation accuracy of Kinetics400 pre-trained models.

-.. raw:: html
-   :file: ../_static/ar_throughputs.html
+Table of pre-trained models for video action recognition and their performance.

 .. hint::